BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 <p>
 It was like a little jetpack of calm added to my mind.
 Perhaps like going to a spa or relaxing for hours with a cup of coffee at a cafe, there's an effect of having — straightforwardly in a crazy crazy world — done something nice for yourself.
-A sliver of pure, simple, harmless self-love.
+A sliver of harmless self-love.
 </p>

 <p>